Technical + Creative // Content + Marketing

 If you reached into your refrigerator and pulled out a carton of plump strawberries, only to find they’re covered in fuzzy, circular patches of fungus, you’d grimace and throw them away, right?
 You’d hardly examine the tiny, flowering patterns of decay and growth.
 But fascination with such microscopic details, which show how plush organic material changes over time, is one element that makes Naomie Marine’s drawings and soft sculptures alluring.

-Imitation Games: Ben Steele at Modern West Fine Art
+Imitation Games: Ben Steele at Modern West

-Bodies of Nature: Ryoichi Suzuki’s Suggestive Stone Sculpture at A Gallery
+Ryoichi Suzuki’s Suggestive Stone Sculpture at A Gallery

 Evidence of an Alien Universe: Elmer Presslee’s “Unprovoked Collaborations” at God Hates Robots